 Why do you need a histogram?

-Ok, so a histogram is a graphical representation of light.
+Ok, so a histogram is a graphical representation of light in a photography.
 I am a photographer.
 Why do I need to get into the math, you ask?
 Here’s why.

 Ever worked on an image on your computer and uploaded the image to your favourite social accounts?
 Later, when you checked to see any notifications on your image or on your phone or tablet, you noticed that the image is somewhat different from your computer?
 Have you ever felt that the way you had intensified the shadows or toned down the highlights to bring out more details, it looked completely different when you saw it on another screen?
 Yes.